Lasercut and engrave your individual quiver out of felt and wood, and let your arrows hit the bull's eye.

 Step 3: Laser cut and engrave felt and wood

-Before you begin with the cutting and engraving process, be sure to cover the cutting table around the felt with cardboard and sticky tape.
+Before you begin with the cutting and engraving process, be sure to cover the edges of the cutting table not covered with leather or felt with cardboard and sticky tape.
 This way the felt is properly fixed for laser cutting and engraving.

 You can adjust the size of the felt in CorelDraw according to the length of the arrows you will be putting into your quiver.
 Our sample is best suited for very long arrows.